swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 \A[a-zA-Z\d_.-]{1,100}\z
 ```

-Package scopes and names are compared using
-with locale-independent case folding.
+Package scopes and names are compared using locale-independent case folding.

 #### New `PackageDescription` API